esp/esp-js/ReadMe.md

 ```

 ## Resolve groups

 You can group objects together then resolve them using `resolveGroup(name)`.
-Typically this is handy when you're dependencies perform the same function and share a related abstraction.
+Typically this is handy when you're dependencies share a related abstraction.

 ```javascript
 var Foo = {